Context

 - Finance ran on manual ledgers and spreadsheets.

 They weren't broken — they had clear demand and a proven service.
 But they wanted to lock in ₱100M (≈$1.8M USD) per quarter as a sustainable floor, not a spike.
 That's a system problem, not a marketing problem.
+The demand was already there; the infrastructure underneath it wasn't.

 The Challenge